enasequence/read_docs/mod_06.rst

   QUESTION 3: *Are the sequences functionally annotated?* You need to provide information about the existence of functional annotation.
 This will determine if a Fasta file or a EMBL flat file should be submitted.

 2. If your assembly contains assembled chromosomes, there will be an additional question to determine if you plan to submit unlocalised sequences.
 Unlocalised sequences are contigs or scaffolds that are associated with a specific chromosome but their order and orientation is unknown.
-The format of the unlocalised list file is detailed `here <http://www.ebi.ac.uk/ena/submit/genome-assembly-file-formats/>`_.

 3. You must provide here the accession number (ERSXXXXXX) of the sample to be associated with this assembly.
 You can also provide the unique name (or alias) of the sample.